OSInside/kiwi/doc/source/working_with_images/oem_ramdisk_deployment.rst

     The machine, no matter if it's a virtual machine like QEMU or a real machine, must provide enough RAM to hold the image in the ramdisk as well as have enough RAM available to operate the OS and its applications.
-The KIWI build image with the extension .raw provides the System Image which gets deployed into the RAM space.
+The {kiwi} build image with the extension .raw provides the System Image which gets deployed into the RAM space.
 Substract the size of the System Image from the RAM space the machine offers and make sure the result